Frequently Asked Questions

 TestFiltering.com is an online utility that safely tests whether your internet connection is blocking certain types of harmful or illegal content.
 Specifically, child sexual abuse material, terrorist related content, pornographic content and pages that contain profanity.

-If, however, it is able to access these test webpages, it assumes your filtering is not active and displays a warning or failure.
+If, however, it is able to access these test webpages, it concludes that your filtering is not active and displays a warning or failure.
 Please note the testing process happens in the background and is not visible to the user.

 We currently test against the IWF URL list, and the UK terrorist content (CTIRU) list.
 These test webpages are integrated into the IWF and CTIRU URL lists distributed to ISPs and filtering providers.
 If these test webpages are accessible, it assumes that the respective URL list are not active for your connection.